pegkhiev/PH_Analysis/README.md

 __Number of employees INCLUDING duplicated rows is 65,427.__

+### Note: This FULL RETIREMENT LIST does not take into account the current employment to_date, because the challenge question  so some employees could have already left the company.
+Therefore this number is only accurate according to the CHALLENGE question, but is NOT accurate in excluding those who have already left.

 The query used is a simple join from employees table and titles table, and applying conditions of birth_date and hire_date.
 A sample of the output is seen below showing duplicated rows

 <img alt = "query1" src = https://github.com/pegkhiev/PH_Analysis/blob/master/Challenge/query_retirement.png>